vivrichards600/vivrichards600.github.io/_posts/2024-08-06-unlocking-potential-chatgpt-clear-prompts.md

 > "Write a script to submit the form and include validation to check for successful submission."

 ## Example Comparison
+The following are some really basic examples to give you an idea of how CLEAR can be really effective.
+There's always room for improvement!

 ### Without Using CLEAR
 Prompt:
 > "Write automation code for this contact form."